-The slightly under ripe berries will have an excellent tart flavor and a touch of sweetness, which you can improve by adding plenty of sugar in the canning process.
+The slightly underripe berries will have an excellent tart flavor and a touch of sweetness, which you can improve by adding plenty of sugar in the canning process.

 The best time of day to pick these beauties is in the fresh, early morning before the sun gets too hot and makes them soft.

-Since they’ll ripen over the course of several weeks, I like to make it a habit to wander out into my garden every couple of days, in the morning to check for newly ripe boysenberries.
+Since they’ll ripen over the course of several weeks, I like to make it a habit to wander out into my garden in the morning every couple of days, to check for newly ripe boysenberries.

 That way, you won’t miss any, nor will you give the birds an opportunity to get there first.

 How to Harvest